Religion

 The Role of the Artist in Society

-The role of artist in the society is richly explored in the works of Eliot.
-The theme of isolation is tied with that of the role of the artist as Eliot felt that the artist was often left behind in a fast paced, metropolitan world. the role of an artist became increasingly important in times of war and such a theme permeates across the works of Eliot.
+The role of artists in society is richly explored in the works of Eliot.
+The theme of isolation is tied with that of the role of the artist as Eliot felt that the artist was often left behind in a fast-paced, metropolitan world. the role of an artist became increasingly important in times of war and such a theme permeates across the works of Eliot.
 This theme arises in The Wasteland and similar undertones are found in The Love Song of J. Alfred Prufrock where his unusual nature is a sign of isolation and can be seen as a metaphor for the isolation of an artist in society.

 Uncertainty

 Uncertainty is another theme that arises in the work of Eliot.
 Many poems explore a sense of ambivalence and uncertainty that plagues the person in a new, metropolitan world and a changing order.
-This uncertainty comes through in The Wasteland, where there is a constant sense of ambivalence due to not being able to keep up with the rapidly moving world and feeling disconnected with this world and yet not detached from it completely.
+This uncertainty comes through in The Wasteland, where there is a constant sense of ambivalence due to not being able to keep up with the rapidly moving world and feeling disconnected from this world and yet not detached from it completely.